dse/dse-highway-fonts/README.md

 # dse-highway-fonts

-An effort to use the dimensional drawings from the 1961 reprint of Standard Alphabets for Highway Signs to create niche fonts.
+An effort to use the dimensional drawings from the 1961 reprint of Standard Alphabets for Highway Signs to create certain fonts.

 Currently we offer:

--   Series A, one of the original Standard Alphabets for Highway Signs.  **Deprecated.
-Do not use for actual highway signs.**
+-   Series A, one of the original Standard Alphabets for Highway Signs.  **This series was deprecated by the Federal Highway Administration.
+Do not use Series A for actual highway signs.**

 # Sources